wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 ### DNS Scope

-The network scope of the SRV record (as well as that of the DNS records for backend and infra domain), depends on the desired federation topology in the same way as other parameters such as the availability of the CA certificate that allows authentication of the *Federation Ingress*\' server certificate or the *Federator*\'s client certificate.
+The network scope of the SRV record (as well as that of the DNS records for backend and infrastructure domain), depends on the desired federation topology in the same way as other parameters such as the availability of the CA certificate that allows authentication of the *Federation Ingress*\' server certificate or the *Federator*\'s client certificate.